Lerob28/digital-invoicing/README.md

 -  total : a double representing the total price charged for the item in the invoice

 ## Notes
+- The previous schema ist just an minimal schema, then you could complete it if necessary.
 - Our tech stack is mostly Java with Spring framework and React for front-end.
 - Please create a 'production-ready' service as you see it (documentation / tests / logs / exception handling).
 - Please provide an instruction on how to run the app.